ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 There are a few common errors that one might run into when trying to execute Ansible on z/OS as a target.

-* Version 2.7.6 of the open source python port for z/OS will not work with Ansible due to the fact that it represents strings internally as EBCDIC.
+* Version 2.7.6 of python for z/OS will not work with Ansible because it represents strings internally as EBCDIC.
-  The later versions (2.7.13 or 3.6.1) should work since they represent strings internally as ascii.
+To get around this limitation, download and install a later version of `python for z/OS <https://www.rocketsoftware.com/zos-open-source>`_ (2.7.13 or 3.6.1) that represents strings internally as ascii.
 Version 2.7.13 is verified to work.

 .. error::
   /usr/bin/python: EDC5129I No such file or directory